anxefaraldo/edmkey/README.md

 $ pip install pyinstaller

-and then, in the Fkey3 folder, generate the executable with the following command:
+and then, in the fkey-edm folder, generate the executable with the following command:

-$ pyinstaller Fkey3.py
+$ pyinstaller fkey-edm.py

-The new Fkey3 executable will be located in './dist/Fkey3'
+The new fkey-edm executable will be located in './dist/fkey-edm'

 ### Extras